 You can nudge your toddler toward potty training by allowing certain choices that make him feel like even more a part of the process.
 This involves taking him to the store to pick out awesome new underpants and a shiny new training toilet.
 There are a couple of reasons this method can work well.

 First, it can foster a sense of responsibility.
 Your little guy could be disappointed by making a mess in his new underpants, and his curiosity can lead him to want to learn how to use his new toilet.
 Second, like the training-pants method, he will feel the uncomfortable sensation of relieving himself more clearly than he would in diapers, hopefully prompting him to try to make it to the bathroom the next time.

-Conclusion: It’s Important to Do What Works for Your Little One
+Do What Works for Your Little One

 These are all generally accepted as the best potty training techniques.
 However, don’t be afraid to experiment by adding your own twists or combining methods.
 Most importantly, don’t give up.
 There will likely be a frustrating run of messy britches and close calls but eventually, you’ll get your baby fully potty trained and ready for the next big step in life.